 The house was not listed in the 1923 Blue Book.

-On January 22, 1923, 11 Herford was acquired from Elizabeth Hurd’s estate by real estate dealer William J. Stober; he conveyed the property the next day to Alice Eliza (Adams) Hardy, the wife of Charles Ashley Hardy, a mining engineer.
+On January 22, 1923, 11 Herford was acquired from Elizabeth Hurd’s estate by real estate dealer William J. Stober.
+He conveyed the property the next day to Alice Eliza (Adams) Hardy, the wife of Charles Ashley Hardy, a mining engineer.
 The Hardys previously had lived in an apartment at 295 Commonwealth.

 The Hardys also maintained a home in Chatham, where he invested in real estate and, with several colleagues (known as the Chatham Associates) built and owned the Chatham Bars Inn, which opened in 1914.